PeterCamilleri/CX16/docs/vm1_am.md

 * FP - 16 bit frame pointer.
 * TOS - Not a resister as such, but the top element of the data stack.
 * NOS - Also not a register, but the second element of the data stack.
-* t - Temporary 16 bit register.
-Not programmer accessible but mentioned here since it referenced in some of the instruction descriptions.
+* t1, t2 etc - Temporary 16 bit registers.
+Not programmer accessible but
+mentioned here since it referenced in some of the instruction descriptions.

 ### Addressing Modes